Got turkey? It’s time for a grain-free turkey pot pie to use up those leftovers

 - Place a 9-inch cast-iron (or other oven-proof skillet) over medium.
 Add ghee (or olive oil) and saute onions 4-5 minutes or until they start to soften.
 Add garlic and cook an additional 1 minute.

 - Add mushrooms and continue to cook until they’ve lost most of their water.
 Add potatoes and carrots, broth, thyme, and sage.
 Bring to a boil then reduce heat, cover and simmer 15 minutes or until potatoes and carrots are almost tender.
 Return to a boil

 - Mix tapioca flour in a small bowl with a bit of the hot broth to create a slurry.
 Slowly add to bubbling filling mixture and stir gently until thickened.

 - Remove from heat and add turkey and broccoli.
 Taste and season with salt and pepper to taste.

-- Remove crust from fridge and roll out into a 10 inch circle on the parchment or wrap.
+- Remove crust from the fridge and roll out into a 10-inch circle on the parchment or wrap.
 Carefully slide one hand under the crust and use the other to stabilize the crust as you flip it over onto the filling.
 Gently crimp edges and cut 4 slits in the crust to allow steam to escape.